mkgareja/Mandrill-Mailchimp/README.md

     -Navigate to the outboud in your Mandrill account.
     -Select templete page.
     -Here you can find listing of mailchimp template.

+Now you can use those template in your mandrill account with help of following API.
 ### API calls
 [Official API Clients][inti]
 ### json: